singh-man/books/crackingTheCoding/17_hard.md

 The slow, "easy" way to do this is to iterate through bigArray and do repeated small passes through it.

 At each index in bigArray, scan forward to find the next occurrence of each element in smallArray.The largest of these next occurrences will tell us the shortest subarray that starts at that index.
-(We'll call this concept"closure:'That is, the closure is the element that "closes" a complete subarray starting at that index.
+(We'll call this concept "closure".
+That is, the closure is the element that "closes" a complete subarray starting at that index.
 For example, the closure of index 3-which has value 0-in the example is index 9.)

 By finding the closures for each index in the array, we can find the shortest subarray overall.
 ```java